 Archana Ramanujam – Research & Content Developer

-I contribute to ERIF’s annual Sinterlaas Brand & Product study.
+I contribute to ERIF’s annual Sinterklaas Brand & Product study.
 As an activist, my work focuses on anti-racism and climate justice in the Netherlands.
 My research centers on political participation, social movements and demonstration rights.
 As a Dutch citizen, my time abroad in Singapore and the United States were important in drawing me to this work.

 NB: We depend solely on fund raising and sponsoring in order to host events and organise activities (more info here).
 We do not have paid employees, making us a non-for-profit organisation.